ccchenhen/ccchenhen.github.io/_pages/about.md

 * (30 May 2023) I have been awarded a [Digital Futures](https://www.digitalfutures.kth.se/) postdoctoral fellowship.
 I will work at KTH Royal Institute of Technology, Sweden, supervised by Prof. Carlo Fischione and Prof. Emil Björnson.

 ## Contact
-Email: chch2@kth.se
+Email: chenchen8079@nuaa.edu.cn

-Address: Teknikringen 33, Stockholm, 10044
+Address: NUAA, Nanjing, China